openvinotoolkit/training_extensions/models/instance_segmentation/model_templates/coco-instance-segmentation/readme.md

 #### c.
 Run demo with exported model

 You need to pass a path to `model.xml` file and video device node (e.g. /dev/video0) of your web cam.
+Also an image or a video file probably can be used as an input (-i) for the demo, please refer to documentation in [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo) repo.

 ```bash
 python ${OMZ_DIR}/demos/instance_segmentation_demo/python/instance_segmentation_demo.py \